ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](properity_option_append.gif)](properity_option_append.gif)

 More importantly the "`-set`" option will expand [Percent Escapes](http://imagemagick.org/script/escape.php).
-Which means if we have some per-image [Propriety](#properties), we can convert it to a global [Artifact](#artifacts).
+Which means if we have some per-image [Property](#properties), we can convert it to a global [Artifact](#artifacts).
 For example, here I create a label, then convert the '`label:pointsize`' property the "`label:`" image generator created, into a global artifact '`my_pointsize`'.
 As an artifact, this information is available when I create a second label image.
 I then append the two labels together (with a separating '`gray`' line). *A very tricky example*.

 ~~~
 convert -size 100x -gravity center label:Anthony \